On the minimum of a conditioned Brownian bridge: Simulating the law of the location of the minimum

 \begin{proof} The joint law of $W_t$, with $W$ a standard Brownian motion $W=\{W_s,\ s\ge 0\}$ starting at $W_0=a$, its minimum $m_t$ up to time $t$ and the location $\theta_t$ of this minimum, is known to have the density

 (see Karatzas-Shreve \cite[Prop.
-2.8.15]{MR1121940}, or Csáki et al. \cite{MR891709}, where it is extended to general diffusions); the formula is usually stated for the maximum, but (\ref{joint3}) is easily deduced by symmetry, taking into account that $-W$ is a Brownian motion starting at $-a$.
+2.8.15]{MR1121940}, or Csáki et al. \cite{MR891709}, where it is extended to general diffusions); the formula is usually stated for the maximum, but (\ref{joint3}) is easily deduced by symmetry, taking into account that $-W$ is a Brownian motion with starting value $-a$ at time 0.

 Consequently, if $W$ starts instead at time $u<t$, we have

 Conditioning to $\{W_t=b\}$, one finds the joint density of the minimum $m$ and its location $\theta$ for a Brownian bridge $B$ joining the points $(u,a)$ and $(t,b)$: